python/mypy/docs/source/kinds_of_types.rst

         else:
             return 'Hello, stranger'

-Mypy treats this as semantically equivalent to the previous example, since ``None`` is implicitly valid for any type, but it's much more useful for a programmer who is reading the code.
+Mypy treats this as semantically equivalent to the previous example if strict optional checking is disabled, since ``None`` is implicitly valid for any type, but it's much more useful for a programmer who is reading the code.
 This also makes it easier to migrate to strict ``None`` checking in the future.